Connecting RCOs for solidarity and campaigning

 - Increase their capacity to work together to overcome barriers hence improving their access to information, support, and access to tools, models, and resources.

 - Increase their capacity to find innovative and effective ways to build solidarity, develop joint solutions and supporting each other’s campaigns to achieve systems change.

-- Increase their capacity to make best use of scarce resources, to share their good work and success more widely.
+- Increase their capacity to share their good work and success more widely, and to share resources.

 Specifically, the project will:

-- Create an Online Community (in the form of a social network map) of user-led community organisations in London including RCOs.
+- Create a social network map of user-led community organisations in London including RCOs.

-- Help the networked organisations to use the social network map as a participatory tool for building solidarity to bring about systems change.
+- Explore how organisations can use social network mapping and connected resources to build solidarity and to bring about systems change.